joshlai/NTU-Project-Data-Science-AI/IAC/README (1).md

 ```

 ### Step 26
-Download and upload the **service key** into your project directory.
+Download from big query your service key and upload the **service key** into your project directory.

 ### Step 27
 Navigate to your project ingestion directory: